 For large ranged tables it us usually more efficient to split Substitution and Row-Internal masking operations into parallel streams - each of which can mask a subset of the data in the table.
 This type of parallelized masking can be problematic when done manually since a separate rule needs to be created for each range and the division of work enforced with a Where Clause.
 In addition, if a new range is added to the table, the manual method could not detect this situation and the new range could remain unmasked..

 Split Range Manager rules are designed to address this issue.
 This type of rule uses a template Substitution or Row-Internal rule and auto-generates a list of Substitution or Row-Internal rules each of which operates on a specific range of the target table.
 These auto-generated rules operate in parallel and, hence, dramatically reduce the total time taken to mask the data in a ranged table.

 Important Note: The rules which operate on the table ranges are always auto-generated each time the rule is run.
 This is done to ensure that every range receives masking the appropriate masking operations - even if the range was added after the rule was created.

 The Edit Split Range Manager rule form presents options which enable you to modify or configure the behavior of a Split Range Manager rule.
-The form displays two tabs across the top of the page.
+The form displays a series of tabs across the top of the page.
 The function of these tabs is explained below:

 The Range Rules Tab